bobdadada/cavag/docs/fiber.md

   - <span class="attr" style="color:red;">omegaf</span> - $\omega_f$, radius of mode field of fiber
   - <span class="attr" style="color:red;">roc</span> - $roc$, radius of curvature, default to `inf`

-  These attributes are also input parameters of the constructor.

 - <span class="attr" style="color:red;">name</span> - The name of instances or classes.
 The default is *FiberEnd*, which can be modified as required.

 - <span class="attr" style="color:red;">property_set</span> -  Property collection, which is an instance of `PropertySet`, inherited from `_utils.Object`.
 See [introduction](introduction.md) for details.